tuw-cpsg/demos_ros/pose_estimation/README.md

 * *TODO* What devices are used?
 What should be powered on?
-* *TODO* What settings do you need on the devices? (e.g., on the rover, what sensors have to be connected and how?)
+* *TODO* What settings do you need on the devices? (e.g., on the rover, what sensors have to be connected?)

 Usage
 -----